almostearthling/when-command-docs/install.rst

 * ``~/.local/share/when-command`` where it stores resources and logs (in the ``log`` subdirectory).

-Please note that the full path to the command has to be used on the first run if the ``/opt`` based package or the manual installation were chosen: in this way **When** can recognize the installation type and set up the icons and shortcuts properly.
+Note that the full path to the command has to be used on the first run if the ``/opt`` based package or the manual installation were chosen: in this way **When** can recognize the installation type and set up the icons and shortcuts properly.